daniel-d-wu/Online-Loan-Default-Prediction/README.md

 There are two objectives in this project.

-1) Design a statistical learning model to predict binary loan performance indicators (charge-offs and paid-off) using LendingClub's unsecured personal loans from 2007-2011.
+1) Design and build a machine learning model to predict binary loan performance indicators (charge-offs and paid-off) using LendingClub's unsecured personal loans from 2007-2011.

 2) Test how well text features enhance loan performance prediction.